 Landlords have the same responsibilities for repairs during the coronavirus outbreak.
 You should report repairs by phone, email or online.

 They might not be able to get the problem fixed during the usual timescales but shouldn’t delay repairs unreasonably.

 Annual gas safety checks remain an important legal requirement.
-Your landlord should rearrange a gas safety check if it is booked in for the next 3 weeks.
-Further guidance is expected from the Gas Safe Register.
+Your landlord should rearrange a gas safety check if it is booked in for the next few weeks.
+Further guidance for tenants and landlords about their responsibilities during the pandemic is available on the Gas Safe Register website.